rbms-bsc/DCRMR/_pages/Series/Numbering-within-sequence.md

 ## 6.27.3 Series numbering

 <a name="6.27.3.1">6.27.3.1</a> If series numbering is present, transcribe it as the last element in the series statement.
 If the numbering does not appear in this order in the source, transpose it as needed.
-Provide details of the transposition in a [Note on series statement](/DCRMR/series/Note-on-series-statement/#6.28.3.1).
-However, if the numbering is grammatically inseparable from the series title, transcribe it as part of Title of series. (see [6.21.3.3](/DCRMR/series/Title-of-series/#6.21.3.3)).
+Provide details of the transposition in a [Note on series statement](/DCRMR/series/Note-on-series-statement/) (see [6.28.3.1](/DCRMR/series/Note-on-series-statement/#6.28.3.1)).
+However, if the numbering is grammatically inseparable from the series title, transcribe it as part of [Title of series](/DCRMR/series/Title-of-series/) (see [6.21.3.3](/DCRMR/series/Title-of-series/#6.21.3.3)).

 <a name="6.27.3.2">6.27.3.2</a> Transcribe the numbering as it appears in the manifestation.
 Do not use any abbreviations not present in the source and do not convert roman or spelled-out numerals to arabic.